intoxiah2014/AirTicketProject/README.md

 ## output style
 The output will be an oriented dictionary with information of all trips that satisfies the requests.
-The output is printed to the console.
+The output consists:
+* Ticket Price Per Persion
+* Flight Duration
+* Stops
+* Departing City
+* Arriving City
+* Airline
+* Plane Type
+* Detailed Timeline of the Trip

 # Getting Started